Why what you eat matters

 Vegetables are great!
 We all love them – we may not all be fans of Brussel sprouts but we can usually find ones that we do like.
 Vegetables are packed with nutrients and fibre and are extremely good for our health so you may be wondering why I’ve listed them as a post-workout no-no. Well, when we’ve just completed a physically challenging workout we need hearty substantial foods to help us to bounce back and, unfortunately, the low-calorie count of raw vegetables just doesn’t cut it.
 On their own, raw vegetables just aren’t fulfilling enough to help restore our energy levels and maintain a healthy metabolic rate.

-What to do instead: If you’re a crazy vegetable lover like me why not try to make them more filling by bulking them up with dips like nut butters, hummus or yoghurt?
-My favourite nut butter has to be Meridian’s Cocoa and Hazelnut spread which is available with our friends over at Jan de Vries!
-Its sweet taste satisfies my cravings whilst also helping to nourish my hard-worked muscles.
+What to do instead: If you’re a crazy vegetable lover like me, why not try to make them more filling by bulking them up with dips like nut butter, hummus or yoghurt?

 Snacks high in salt can lower your levels of potassium which plays an important role in your recovery process.
 We lose important electrolytes such as potassium and magnesium through our sweat as we exercise so replacing these minerals post-workout is absolutely vital!